Explore this course:

 Department staff also play key roles in the Faculty of Social Science's Digital Society Network (DSN), an active group of researchers working on all aspects of digital-society relations.
 The DSN hosts events and activities to stimulate and support research in this area.

 Our courses develop students who are socially aware, with strong analytical skills and a flair for approaching problems in new ways.
 You'll become skilled at research and bring your own insights to key issues that affect our lives.
-In your third year, specialist modules allow you to investigate current thinking on a wide range of topics.
-You'll learn about the latest research from subject experts and explore your ideas in workshop-style sessions.

 The course has enabled me to learn practical skills and think critically.
 I’ve learned to use different tools for data scraping, data mining, data visualisations and to conduct research using qualitative and quantitative methods.
 I then analyse the results from a social and cultural perspective.

 I am going back to China after the course ends.
 My plan is to find a job that is related to the media so I can use the skills I have gained.